Imaginary (sociology): Serial imaginary research

-The development of this concept allows a better understanding of the close link between the ability to condition and organize exchanges between an experience and its representation, and a procedure based on the rhythmical repetition of one, or several, paradigms in a determined and coherent body, which allows their reproduction and inflection 6.
+The development of this concept allows a better understanding of the close link between the ability to condition and organize exchanges between an experience and its representation, and a procedure based on the rhythmical repetition of one, or several, paradigms in a determined and coherent body allowing their reproduction and inflection.

 Serial works of art thus form a privileged field of studies since they turn this recursion and redundancy into structuring principles.
-This research tries to illustrate this serial conceptualization of the imaginary by analyzing serial literature, television series, comic books, serial music and dance, etc.
+The Durand school research tries to illustrate this serial conceptualization of the imaginary by analyzing serial literature, television series, comic books, serial music and dance, etc.

 Architectural imaginary

 Peter Olshavsky has analyzed the imaginary in the field of architecture.
 Based on the work of Taylor, the imaginary is understood as a category of understanding social praxis and the reasons designers give to make sense of these practices.

+Pavel Kunysz has also drawn from Castoriadis' understanding of social imaginary to study the roles of contemporary architectural practises in the transformation of social attachments to urban wastelands.
+His work bridges social imaginary literature with an anthropology of enchantment and place studies to propose a critic of architecture comprised within the generalization of creative practises in the transaesthetic era as proposed by Jean Serroy and Gilles Lipovetsky.